Eileen Gu: Navigating two cultures, judged by both of them

 Many immigrants and their children feel this duality.
 Few are allowed to live it.

-Nonwhite immigrants and their descendants, in particular, face the double bind of being required to completely assimilate in order to be considered American, but also butting up against racist notions that prevent them from being accepted as truly American.

-“Part of the Eileen Gu perplexity is that the West is seen as superior and the East is seen as inferior.
-So why would she want to represent China?” says Russell Jeung, an Asian American Studies professor at San Francisco State University, who has tracked the rise of hate incidents against Asian Americans and Pacific Islanders in the U.S. during the pandemic.

-“It’s sort of ironic because in half our cases, people use anti-Chinese rhetoric and are telling us to go back home.
-They’re telling us, ‘You don’t belong here.
+”It’s sort of ironic because in half our cases, people use anti-Chinese rhetoric and are telling us to go back home.
+They’re telling us, `You don’t belong here.
 We don’t accept you.’
-And then this is sort of the opposite: ‘Why aren’t you representing your home?’” he says.
-“And so we lose either way.”
+And then this is sort of the opposite: `Why aren’t you representing your home?”’ says Russell Jeung, an Asian American Studies professor at San Francisco State University. ”And so we lose either way.”

 So what makes Gu the subject of such intense fascination?
 She is perhaps a perfect storm of elements.